DefinitelyNotASquid/AusMine_Dev_Posts/README.md

 So everyone has by now seen AusMine's Custom icons in some form or another, But do you know why we use these characters?
 Why do we use the chinese and japanese languages?
 What the bloody hell is a unicode and why does it matter to me?

 Well lets start with unicode.
-In the early days of computers, computer communication we just driven by the ASCII character index, however as computers started to expand globally we realised this system was not going to be accessible for everyone in the world.
-ASCII only supports A-Z, a-z, 0-9, a few special characters like .,<>?{}() ect and thats about it.
+In the early days of computers, computer communication was just driven by the ASCII character index, however as computers started to expand globally we realised this system was not going to be accessible for everyone in the world.
+The ASCII Table only supports A-Z, a-z, 0-9, a few special characters like .,<>?{}() ect.
+Unfortunantely it wasnt really designed with expandability and accessibility at its core.

-So along comes Unicode, which is a standard that assigns a number to a letter or symbol so that we can all universally understand what someone is typing away on a keyboard, whether that be an English Qwerty keyboard, a french keyboard, a russian cyrillic keyboard or a chinese cantonese keyboard.
-Unicode code points can be written a few ways, you might have seen them represented in hexadecimal or alt codes before, they look like this : 	0x73, however basically all they are doing again are representing a number or in this case a "codepoint" in which case when converted back to just base ten (decimal) you get 115.
+So then in the early 90's along comes Unicode, which is a universal standard that assigns a give "number" to a letter or symbol; This enables us to universally understand what someone is typing away on a keyboard, whether that be an English Qwerty keyboard, a French keyboard, a russian cyrillic keyboard or a chinese cantonese keyboard.
+Unicode code points can be written a few ways, you might have seen them represented in hexadecimal or alt codes before, they look like this : 0x73.
+Basically that the computer is doing is again representing a number or in this case a "Code Point" which when converted back to base ten (decimal) is just a number (115).

 Okay so how does this relate to AusMine's custom icons and emojis?!??!
 Well in order to have coloured images what we do is overwrite certain sections of the unicode index in order to represent text in a particular way.
+Emoji's already natively live in the Unicode index, so we just assign those to the places where minecraft hasn't already done so, but for other custom ones, we assign those to "private regions" areas that have been specifically reserved so that developers can use them as they please.

-In previous minecraft iterations, we were limited to the ranges of 00 - FF however these unicode pages were only able to support 16px x 16px characters and then the glyphs would only render at 16x16 (if not smaller) depending on the range's set dimensions in the glyphs.bin file.
+In previous minecraft iterations, we were limited to the ranges of 00 - FF however these unicode pages were only able to support 16 x 16px characters and then the glyphs would only render at 16x16px (if not smaller) depending on the range's set dimensions in the glyphs.bin file.

 So in order to bypass this without insane configuration and have a large unicode index set we chose the Japanese and Chinese index's to overwrite.
 These both were a great choice as they both attribute the folowing: